Last week I mentioned that I’d planned a surprise trip for Rob’s birthday. Here’s how it went down:

 Sit on the grass and soak up the vibe for an hour.

-5. Le Plateau Mont Royal
+5. Explore Le Plateau Mont Royal

 If you walk north-west of Parc Jeanne-Mance, you’ll enter the Le Plataeu Mont Royal neighbourhood.
 The houses around here are unbelievably pretty.

-Juliette & Chocolat is also a must while you’re here – just keep in mind that this is not just a chocolate shop, it’s more like a restaurant where you can order meal-sized desserts drenched in chocolate or caramel house-made sauces.
+Juliette & Chocolat is a must while you’re here – just keep in mind that this is not just a chocolate shop, it’s more like a restaurant where you can order meal-sized desserts drenched in chocolate or caramel house-made sauces.
 Truly decadent.

 If you keep walking north-east of Le Plataeu Mont Royal, you’ll come across Mile End (ie. where all the hipsters hang out).
+You can explore this area on your own, or book a Mile End food tour for a guided walk through the neighbourhood.

 A noteworthy attraction in this area is the Jean-Talon Market, where the locals come for their produce.
 We noticed that the smell of strawberries was mouth watering, which is probably one of the reasons why the line to the only juice stall was crazy long.